- Date

 Course Objectives

-2. To understand commonly misapplied ethics within USPAP and conflicts with attorney ethics
+2. Analyze commonly misapplied ethical requirements within USPAP and distinguish conflicts between USPAP ethics and attorney ethics.

-5. To understand common errors within the Cost Approach
+5. Identify common errors in the Cost Approach and evaluate methods for avoiding those errors.

-6. To understand common errors within the Income Approach
+6. Identify common errors in the Income Approach and evaluate methods for avoiding those errors.

-7. To understand common errors within the Sales Comparison Approach
+7. Identify common errors in the Sales Comparison Approach and evaluate methods for avoiding those errors.

-13. To be able to apply checklists in the process of providing appraisal or consulting services
+13. Apply checklists to the process of providing appraisal and consulting services.

 Additional Course Offerings